FIRM: Federated In-client Regularized Multi-objective Alignment for Large Language Models: Problem Formulation

 \section{Problem Formulation}

 We formulate the federated alignment problem as a \emph{Federated Multi-Objective Reinforcement Learning} (FedMORL) problem.
-A central server coordinates with \(C\) clients, each of which optimizes its local policy \(\pi_{\theta^c}\) (the LLM with LoRA adapters).
+A central server coordinates with \(C\) clients, each of which optimizes its local policy \(\pi_{\theta^c}\) (the LLM).

 \paragraph{1) Federated Workflow.} In each round, client \(c\) samples prompts from its local dataset \(D_c\), generates responses with its local policy \(\pi_{\theta^c}\), and obtains an \(M\)-dimensional reward vector from the reward models (e.g., helpfulness and harmlessness).
-The client then applies local RL updates to its LoRA adapter parameters.
-The server aggregates the updated adapters across clients via FedAvg.
+The client then applies local RL updates to its policy parameters.
+The server aggregates the updated parameters across clients via FedAvg.
 This decentralized setup respects data privacy while leveraging distributed resources for alignment.

 \begin{definition}[Client MOMDP] For each client \(c\), the environment is modeled as a Multi-Objective Markov Decision Process (MOMDP) \( \mathcal{M}_c = (\mathcal{S}, \mathcal{A}, P_c, \mathbf{r}_c), \) where \(\mathcal{S}\) is the state space, \(\mathcal{A}\) is the action space, \(P_c\) is the client-specific state transition kernel, and \(\mathbf{r}_c \in \mathbb{R}^M\) is an \(M\)-dimensional reward vector corresponding to the alignment objectives. \end{definition}